 The diagonal elements of the Green-Lagrange strain tensor can be interpreted.
 A fiber originally oriented along the X-axis has not been extended, whereas a fiber along the Y-axis has been stretched.
 The new length of this fiber, however, cannot be directly extracted from the strain tensor.

-For small angles, the engineering strain tensor for pure shear is retrieved:
+For small angles, and , the engineering strain tensor for pure shear is retrieved:

 The polar decomposition of can, with some effort, be computed.
 Setting , then

 The principal stretches, which are the eigenvalues of , are commonly sorted in descending order.
 They are

 The second principal stretch , since there is no out-of-plane stretching.

 The eigenvectors of the right stretch tensor are the principal stretch axes.
 In this example, they can be expressed as